Keto Italian Chicken Skewers

 Table of contents

-I get so bored of the regular oven-baked chicken breast, so adding a fun marinade and cooking the same chicken cut slightly differently makes it way more exciting.
-My kids would always reach to grab a chicken skewer, as it looks more appetizing.
-These are also perfect for game-day, especially when served with various dips.
+I get so bored with the regular oven-baked chicken breast, so adding a fun marinade and cooking the same chicken cut slightly differently makes it way more exciting.
+My kids would always reach for a chicken skewer, as it looks more appetizing.
+These are also perfect for game day, especially when served with various dips.

 Why you will love this recipe